-Figure 5.5.2.4.2-1 shows a scenario where the UDM notifies the NF service consumer (that has subscribed to receive such notification) about occurrence of an event (see also 3GPP TS 23.502 [3] figure 4.15.3.2.2-1 step 4a), or the current status of subscribed events for immediate reporting if event reports cannot be included in the subscription response (i.e. the IERSR/ERIR features are not supported end-to-end by NEF/UDM/AMF/HSS).
+Figure 5.5.2.4.2-1 shows a scenario where the UDM notifies the NF service consumer (that has subscribed to receive such notification) about occurrence of an event (see also 3GPP TS 23.502 [3] figure 4.15.3.2.2-1 step 4a), or the current status of subscribed events for immediate reporting if event reports cannot be included in the subscription response (i.e. the IERSR/ERIR features are not supported end-to-end by NEF/UDM/AMF/HSS/SMF).
 The request contains the Reference IDs as previously received in the EeSubscription (see clause 6.4.6.2.2).

 Figure 5.5.2.4.2-1: Event Occurrence Notification